The CGLMP Bell Inequalities: The CGLMP Formalism

 Here $P(A_{1}=j,B_{1}=l)=P(j,l|A_{1},B_{1})$ is the probability for outcomes $j,l$ for measurement of observables $A_{1},B_{1}$ irrespective of the outcomes for measurement of observables $A_{2},B_{2}$.
 Such joint probabilities for one observable for each sub-system are obviously allowed in the CGLMP\ classical hidden variable theory, given that simultaneous measurements all four observables $A_{1},A_{2},B_{1},B_{2}$ are allowed.
+They are also allowed in quantum theory, since the observables for different sub-systems are represented by commuting operators.

-They also can be described in quantum thory, as will be seen in Section \ref {Section - CGLMP and Measurements}.
-One possible classical measurement processs is for all specific outcomes $j,l$ for measurement of observables $ A_{1},B_{1}$ and the outcomes $k,m$ for measurements on $A_{2},B_{2}$ to be recorded.
-The probability for the outcomes $j,l$ for measurements of $ A_{1},B_{1}$ \emph{irrespective} of the outcomes $k,m$ for measurements of $ A_{2},B_{2}$ is then obtained by dividing the number of results with the same $j,l$ by the total number of results.
-Note that as classical measurements can be made without disturbing the system, the order in which the pairs of measurements for observables $A_{1},B_{1}$ and $A_{2},B_{2}$ occur is irrelevant, so doing the measurements in a different order would be another measurement process that is classically equivalent for determining $ P(A_{1}=j,B_{1}=l)$.
+One possible classical measurement process is for all specific outcomes $j,l$ for measurement of observables $A_{1},B_{1}$ and the outcomes $k,m$ for measurements on $A_{2},B_{2}$ to be recorded.
+The probability for the outcomes $j,l$ for measurements of $A_{1},B_{1}$ \emph{irrespective} of the outcomes $k,m$ for measurements of $A_{2},B_{2}$ is then obtained by dividing the number of results with the same $j,l$ by the total number of results.
+Note that as classical measurements can be made without disturbing the system, the order in which the pairs of measurements for observables $ A_{1},B_{1}$ and $A_{2},B_{2}$ occur is irrelevant, so doing the measurements in a different order would be another measurement process that is classically equivalent for determining $P(A_{1}=j,B_{1}=l)$.
+Similar remarks apply to the other three joint probabilities $P(A_{1}=j,B_{2}=m)$, $ P(A_{2}=k,B_{1}=l)$ and $P(A_{2}=k,B_{2}=m)$.
+However, there is further way to measure probabilities such as $P(A_{1}=j,B_{1}=l)$.
+All specific outcomes $j,l$ for measurement of observables $A_{1},B_{1}$ could be recorded but \emph{no} measurements would be made on $A_{2},B_{2}$, so again the outcomes $k,m$ would be \emph{unrecorded}.
+The probability for the outcomes $j,l$ for measurements of $A_{1},B_{1}$ is obtained by dividing the number of results with the same $j,l$ by the total number of results.
+Exactly the same expression as in Eq. (\ref{Eq.CollinsTwoObservProb}) would apply for this different classical measurement process as for the ones described in the previous paragraph.
 Similar remarks apply to the other three joint probabilities $P(A_{1}=j,B_{2}=m)$, $P(A_{2}=k,B_{1}=l)$ and $ P(A_{2}=k,B_{2}=m)$.

-However, there is further way to measure probabilities such as $ P(A_{1}=j,B_{1}=l)$.
-All specific outcomes $j,l$ for measurement of observables $A_{1},B_{1}$ could be recorded but \emph{no} measurements would be made on $A_{2},B_{2}$, so again the outcomes $k,m$ would be \emph{ unrecorded}.
-The probability for the outcomes $j,l$ for measurements of $ A_{1},B_{1}$ is obtained by dividing the number of results with the same $ j,l $ by the total number of results.
-Exactly the same expression as in Eq. ( \ref{Eq.CollinsTwoObservProb}) would apply for this different classical measurement process as for the ones described in the previous paragraph.
-Similar remarks apply to the other three joint probabilities $ P(A_{1}=j,B_{2}=m)$, $P(A_{2}=k,B_{1}=l)$ and $P(A_{2}=k,B_{2}=m)$.